Skip to main content

 All of Melissa’s photographs are taken in the wild (unless otherwise captioned), without any baiting, playback, or lures of any kind (excepting her backyard bird feeder).
 She doesn’t’ believe that wild animals should ever have to perform for a photo.
 She tries her best to disrupt her subjects as little as possible, and places the welfare of the animal first.

-Melissa is a Sony Artisan of Imagery, an Associate Fellow with the International League of Conservation Photographers, and advisor to the National Audubon Society on photography content and ethics.
-She’s a contributing editor to Audubon magazine.
+Melissa is a Sony Artisan of Imagery, an Associate Fellow with the International League of Conservation Photographers, and a contributing editor to Audubon magazine.
+She serves as advisor to the National Audubon Society on photography content and ethics.

-In 2020, the Cornell Lab of Ornithology released “Bird Photography with Melissa Groo,” an online masterclass in beginning bird photography.
-It comprises almost 40 videos featuring her instruction.
-Melissa’s association with the Lab dates back to when she worked in the Bioacoustics Research Department from 2000-2005 on elephant communication, as Research Assistant for scientist Katy Payne on The Elephant Listening Project.
+From 2015 to 2023, Melissa wrote a regular column (“Wild By Nature”) on wildlife photography for Outdoor Photographer magazine.
+In 2020, the Cornell Lab of Ornithology released “Bird Photography with Melissa Groo,” an online masterclass in beginning bird photography featuring 40 videos of her instruction.
+Melissa’s association with the Lab dates back to when she worked in the Bioacoustics Research Department from 2000-2005 on elephant communication, as Research Assistant for scientist Katy Payne and The Elephant Listening Project.
 She spent field seasons in the rainforest of central Africa studying forest elephants in the wild, where she learned to listen deeply and watch closely.

-Melissa leads private workshops and also teaches for select Summit Series of Photography Workshops.
-She gives presentations both virtually and in person.
+Melissa leads private workshops and teaches for select Summit Series of Photography Workshops.
+She gives virtual and in-person presentations.
+Send speaking inquiries to melgroo@gmail.com.

-Melissa is proud to be an Ambassador for Project Coyote; she cares deeply about the importance of carnivores in our landscapes, and continually advocates for co-existence with, and appreciation of, these animals.
-In addition, she serves on the Advisory Council for Wyoming Untrapped and the Board of Directors for The Little Egg Foundation.
+Melissa is an Ambassador for Project Coyote and serves on the Advisory Council for Wyoming Untrapped and the Board of Directors for The Little Egg Foundation.

 Connect with Melissa online